CyberTrainingExercise/Starcom/sat1_reverse_engineering/readme.md

 The server runs a main thread which accepts connections, on each reception of a connection is starts a new thread which handles the client that was trying to connect.
 The client thread handles all requests from the client and closes itself when the client exits.

-The sever reads the client usernames and passwords from the file `passwords.txt`
+The server reads the client usernames and passwords from the file plain text `passwords.txt`.

 #### Client Application